-- Act quickly, find any way possible to flee the building, keep quiet, exit with hands held up and fingers spread, walk or run to gathering spots, DO NOT go to cars and try to leave the premises (staff or students). - Do not try to leave the school campus until the police have secured and cleared the area. - Try to access the school's email system to report any circumstances relevant to the incident to either imparker@oldcolony.us; bbotelho@oldcolony.us; Camaral@oldcolony.us; or kfay@oldcolony.us. - A command post will be set up either inside or outside of school. - All students/staff will be transported by buses from Old Colony to Rochester Memorial School to be reunited with their families. - Parents should not report to Old Colony to pick up their son or daughter.
+- Act quickly, find any way possible to flee the building, keep quiet, exit with hands held up and fingers spread, walk or run to gathering spots, DO NOT go to cars and try to leave the premises (staff or students). - Do not try to leave the school campus until the police have secured and cleared the area. - Try to access the school's email system to report any circumstances relevant to the incident to either imparker@oldcolony.us; bbotelho@oldcolony.us; Camaral@oldcolony.us; mailto:camaral@oldcolony.us; camaral@oldcolony.us; camaral@oldcolony.us; camaral@oldcolony.us; camaral@oldcolony.us; mailto:camaral@oldcolony.us; mailto:camaral@oldcolony.us; mailto:camaral@oldcolony.us; bbotelho@oldcolony.us; mailto:camaral@oldcolony.us; mailto:camaral@oldcolony.us; mailto:camaral@oldcolony.us; <a href="mailto:camaral@oldcolo - A command post will be set up either inside or outside of school. - All students/staff will be transported by buses from Old Colony to Rochester Memorial School to be reunited with their families. - Parents should not report to Old Colony to pick up their son or daughter.
 Please go directly to Rochester Memorial School.
 At Rochester Memorial School, we will have a sign-out system in place: either a paper sign-off sheets (if no Internet access), or a created Google spreadsheet with students' names listed are listed alphabetically, and the parents can type their names in when collecting their child.